holochain/docs-pages/src/pages/get-building/index.md

 ```text
 Coordinator zome "todos" scaffolded!
 ```
-along with output from the intial downloading and setting up of the Holochain rust hdk.
-Followed by instructions for adding your first entry type.
+along with output from the intial downloading and setting up of the Holochain rust hdk, followed by instructions for adding your first entry type.

 Now we get to the really exciting part!
 In the next steps you will specify our data model, and the Scaffolding tool will automatically add both zome and UI code to our hApp.